Keyboard shortcuts

 The STACKIT Functions CLI (sfn) is the main way in which you interact with STACKIT Functions.

-The CLI works with a “manifest” file, called stackit-functions.yaml, which holds all the information needed to build a new function image and deploy it as a new revision.
+The CLI works with manifests files, function.yaml and revision.yaml, which hold together all the information needed to create a new function and to build and deploy an function image as a new revision.

 You can bootstrap new functions using the official STACKIT Functions templates.
 This is done using the sfn function create command.